pc7122/pc7122/README.md

 - 👋 Hi, I’m @pc7122
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning data Science
+- 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on Web Development
+- 💞️ I’m looking to collaborate on Web Development and Machine Learning
-- 📫 How to reach me ...
+- 📫 How to reach me. linkedin.com/in/prathamesh-chaudhary-3ba554218

 <!---
 pc7122/pc7122 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.